All posts

 A Checklist Example

-Let’s see a checklist example: the user checks items off a list and the model knows which are done.
+Here is a checklist where the user checks items off a list and the model knows which are done:

 import { useToolData, useAppState, SafeArea } from 'sunpeak';